formatjs/formatjs/README.md

 B: 40,000%
 ```

 This explicit way to specify a format works well for simple cases, but for complex applications, it falls short because you will have to pass these values everywhere.
 Also, it doesn't work with complex structures processed by `intlMessage()` because there is no way to pass the formatter for each individual element.
-To overcome this limitation, we introduced the custom formatters.
+To overcome this limitation, we introduced the concept of "custom formatters".

-#### Custom formats
+#### Custom formatters

-With custom formatters, you can specify a set of rules that can be apply to your entire application, or for a section of the page (a component and its child components).
+With custom formatters, you can specify a set of rules that can be applied to your entire application or to a section of the page (a component and its child components).
 These custom formatters can also be used thru `intlMessage()` API for complex language sentences.
-The following examples will ilustrate this option:
+The following examples will ilustrate how custom formatters work.

 ```javascript
 var MyContainer = React.createClass({